bajor/pr-reviewer-ios/README.md

 - macOS with Xcode 15+
 - Apple ID (free account works)
-- iPhone 13 Mini with iOS 17+
+- phone with iOS 17+
 - USB cable (Lightning or USB-C depending on your Mac)

 ## Build & Install Instructions